schmerlain14/softwareentwicklung_final/README.md

 3. Identify all OGs that occur as single-copy in at least 97% of all Archaea.

     A. How many such OGs did you identify?
 Provide the result as a sorted text file.
 [2 points]

+        This result is stored in the file *cogs-arachea_os97.txt* and it hast 121 entries.

     B.It would be interesting to know if there are archaeal genomes which substantially deviate from this "default" archaeal gene set.
 Are there Archaea which lack 4 or more of these universal OGs?
 Which organism (scientific name) lacks most?
 [3 points] What is its preferred growing temperature/environment?
 [0.5 bonus points]